AbhinavMir/khaos/slides.md

 To I.C.E: I am NOT A HACKER!
 I am just an international student who likes kernels.

+Any references to "we", "us", "our", "I" are references to a potential malicious actor or the linux kernel community, and not me.

 --------------------

 ### There are many attack surfaces on any kernel